-As at 31 December 2018, the number of full time employees was stable at 566 (573) and expenses for personnel totalled €22.5 million, an increase of €2.0 million over the year.

-If's performance is highly dependent on how well it does in customer interactions, making strong customer focus through dedicated, professional and competent employees a key success factor.

-The insurance industry is rapidly developing, fuelled by digitalisation and changing customer needs.
-Thus, If recognises the importance of ensuring that the competence of its employees is up-to-date and continuously improved.
-The possibility to develop and learn enhances motivation, strengthens loyalty and is vital for attracting top talent.
+As at 31 December 2019, the number of full-time employees was 554 (566 as at 31 December 2018) and expenses for personnel totalled €23.6 million, an increase by €1.0 million over the year.
+If's performance is highly dependent on how well customer interactions are performed, making strong customer focus through dedicated, professional and competent employees a key success factor.
+The insurance industry is developing rapidly, driven by digitalisation and changing customer needs.
+If recognises the importance of ensuring that the competence of its employees is up-to-date and continuously improved.
+The possibility to develop and learn enhances motivation, strengthens loyalty and is vital for attracting top talents.

-In addition to competence development, If also promotes the wellbeing of its employees through building a healthy workplace for everyone.
-This includes for example meaningful work assignments, good leadership, a flat organisational hierarchy, team building activities and other benefits.
+In addition to competence development, If strives to create a healthy workplace and a positive environment for all its employees.
+This does not only include well-functioning office spaces but meaningful work assignments, reasonable workloads, good leadership, team building activities and non-tolerance of discrimination and harassment.